pegwymonie/okra/README.md

     * If you receive a number of would greater than 3 times your character level you begin dying.

 Dying (Easy):
-* Every round make a check vs the current penalty, this check is not effected by health penaltiess.
+* Every round make a check(# TODO: Add Check) vs the current penalty, this check is not effected by health penalties.
 (Simple: 4, Wounds: highest attribute negative)
     * On Success you return to being unconscious.
     * If you fail this check a number of times equal to your character level, you die.